 - Augment tissue repair and healing

-We are developing MultiStem® as a novel approach for the treatment of damage caused by ischemic stroke, as well as other neurological conditions.
-In preclinical studies, we have evaluated the safety and effectiveness of administering MultiStem intravenously at various times following a surgically induced ischemic stroke in well validated animal models.
+We are developing MultiStem® cell therapy as a novel approach for the treatment of damage caused by ischemic stroke, as well as other neurological conditions.
+In preclinical studies, we have evaluated the safety and effectiveness of administering MultiStem intravenously at various times following a surgically-induced ischemic stroke in well-validated animal models.
 At the AHA International Stroke meeting in 2011, medical researchers from the University of Texas Health Science Center at Houston (UTHealth) presented data that demonstrated how MultiStem provided multiple benefits when administered in preclinical models of ischemic stroke.
 The study, conducted by leading researchers from the Department of Neurology at the UTHealth Medical School working in collaboration with scientists at Athersys, illustrated the potential benefits of MultiStem therapy for treating stroke.
 Researchers observed that intravenous administration of MultiStem one day after a stroke reduced inflammatory damage in the brain and resulted in a significant improvement in motor skills.

 In previously published work, administration of MultiStem therapy in preclinical studies after a surgically-induced stroke results in substantial and long-term therapeutic benefit, as evidenced by the improvement of treated animals compared with controls in a battery of tests examining mobility, strength, fine motor skills and other aspects of neurological functional improvement.
 These results have been confirmed in subsequent studies that demonstrate that MultiStem treatment is well tolerated, does not require immunosuppression, and results in a robust and durable therapeutic benefit even when administered well after the initial stroke event.
 Studies also demonstrate that earlier administration corresponds to improved recovery.